Overview of Mississippi Testing Requirements

 Teacher education program graduates for all content areas must pass the Principles of Learning and Teaching (PLT) test that most closely matches the grade levels of the license sought.
 The PLT test is not required for alternate route candidates.

-In Mississippi, both traditional and alternate route candidates must take the appropriate Praxis II® tests for each area of certification sought.
+In Mississippi, both traditional and alternate route candidates must take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of certification sought.

 - Prepare for a Test